 We at Mad Devs belong to the software developers community, to the so-called “software craftsmanship,” as Robert C. Martin (Uncle Bob) says.
 We are proud of what we do and of how we do it.
 And we want our customers to trust us in the way we do things.

-Principles in IT development
+Principles in software development

-That’s why we adhere to some principles in IT development.
+That’s why we adhere to some principles in software development.
 Like doctors have their oath, programmers have their oath, too.
 Nobody could formulate the programmer’s oath better than Uncle Bob, so here it is.

 - I will not produce harmful code.